ancientjpeg/RTSTFT/docs/paper.md

 The STFT is often performed on overlapping frames of signal, with the factor of the overlap $F_{overlap}$ determining how much the samples frames overlap.
 This overlap distance, defined as the frame size $N$ divided by $F_{overlap}$, is referred to as the "hop," as it is the distance the algorithm hops to get from one frame to the next.
 As an example, an STFT with $F_{overlap} = 4$ and $N = 1024$ would take a 1024-sample frame from the input signal every 256 samples.
 A long input signal of 4096 samples, when run through this STFT, would return 13 windowed frames, each sampled 256 samples apart from each other.

-These overlapping frames will also have a *windowing function* applied to them \footnote{Götzen et. al.}.
+These overlapping frames will also have a *windowing function* applied to them \footnote{Götzen}.
 This reduces the power of samples at the edges of the frames, and tends to increase the precision of the STFT.
 The Hanning window is the most commonly used of these:

 ![Sinusoid Hanning windowing](window.png)